Text Link

 In this article

-Reasons for night eating
+Reasons for eating late at night

-When you’re trying to figure out how to stop late night eating, it’s important to recognize the reasons behind this behavior, so that you can begin to implement change.
+When you’re trying to figure out how to stop late night eating, it’s important to recognize the reasons behind this behavior so that you can begin to implement change.
 The three reasons below are common culprits of late night eating.

 Daytime restriction